schoeberl/librelane/docs/source/contributors/code.md

 ### Nix

-Binary utilities used by OpenLane must utilize Nix derivations.
+Binary utilities used by LibreLane must utilize Nix derivations.
 We do have some conventions:

 * All packages must accept a `pkgs` argument with a default value of `import ./pkgs.nix`.
   * https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs